Sanjin-Pajic/app-exams-cSharp/README.md

-All the exams from my second year at Faculty of Information Technologies
+All the exams from my Programming III class at Faculty of Information Technologies